 These make for great companions when away on holiday.
 They provide good reach, magnifying the subject to get an image that’s clearer and appears closer to the camera.

 Plus, they tend to be less heavy than their longer counterparts.

 Telephotos also provide a greater level of compression in portraiture, meaning that you can frame your subject and achieve clean separation from the background.
-They’re also handy for event photography or fashion photography, if you find yourself stuck in the seats next to the catwalk.
+They’re also handy for dance photography, event photography or fashion photography, if you find yourself stuck in the seats next to the catwalk.